AllenInstitute/scrattch.taxonomy/schema/aligned_schema.md

 * `[cellannotation_set]--canonical_marker_genes` :fire::fire::fire: : Comma separated list of canonical marker genes.
 I don't understand how this differs from `marker_gene_evidence`.
 I vote we omit this.
 * `[cellannotation_set]--synonyms`: Comma-separated aliases (e.g., "neuroglial cell, glial cell, neuroglia"); was called `cell_set_additional_alias` in CCN.
 * `[cellannotation_set]--category_XXXX` :fire::fire::fire: : I'm not entirely sure what these columns represent.
 They appear to be the same as `cell_XXXX` above for several fields (e.g., fullname, cell_ontology_term, etc.).	***Can we please omit or clarify?***
-* `[cellannotation_set]--parent_cell_set_accession` :fire::fire::fire: : ID corresponding to the parent cell_set	ID for each parent cell set.
+* `[cellannotation_set]--parent_cell_set_accession` :fire::fire::fire: : ID corresponding to the parent cell_set.
 I think this would correspond to the parent `Cluster Annotation Term` ID in knowlegebase?
 * `[transferred_annotations]` :fire::fire::fire: : Column name is a string corresponding to the taxonomy of comparison; values are the transferred cell label from that taxonomy.
 I think there is still some work on the best way to code this, but it is important.
 This is also already encoded in **TDT**--how?
 It is linked to some information in the uns below.
 Potentially more columns needed for annotation-level metadata (e.g., source_node_accesssion, comments).

 #### var